 “That way, you’ll still feel connected to summer, but you’ll have a piece you can throw in your bag for when the air turns cold,” says our shopping editor, Tara Morris.
 Same for a denim jacket – choose the all-time classic boxy shape and mid-blue wash that works over pretty much any look.

 And shoes?
 Tara recommends a low-heeled sling-back, for the obvious yet clever reason that your toes will be toasty warm but your heels will provide a cheeky kick of skin under a tailored pant.
-(Worth noting: Tights and sling-backs are an usual pairing, but if you’re channelling Lady Di right now, totally go for it.)
+(Worth noting: Tights and sling-backs are an unusual pairing, but if you’re channelling Lady Di right now, totally go for it.)

 HRH might also have worn the cheery yellow pant that Tara chose for the ease with which you could wear it with a T-shirt or jumper, depending on your tolerance to cold.
 And her final tip is, of course, layering.
 “Loose dresses can be layered with T-shirts, jumpers and shirts to keep warmer, then by next year you’ll be ready to wear them solo for spring.”
 Can’t wait.